 Cross Browser Testing Tools List

-Browserstack lets you test with real browsers on real machines.
-With Browserstack, you can conduct live testing and automated testing on mobile devices and browsers.
-They support testing development and staging environments and offer over lots of iOS and Android devices to test from.
+Browserstack facilitates testing with real browsers on real machines.
+With Browserstack, you can conduct live and automated testing on mobile devices and browsers.
+They support testing in development and staging environments and offer a wide range of iOS and Android devices to test from.

 2. Sauce Labs

 Sauce Labs is an all-in-one framework for testing websites and mobile apps across browsers and devices.
 It focuses primarily on continuous (automated) testing so rapid feedback is available throughout the development process.
 This means test failures can be addressed quickly, and software developed and shipped to customers more swiftly.